MohdAshraf960/flutter-roadmap/Flutter.md

    - Understand how to use plugins to interact with native platform features and APIs.
    - Integrate relevant packages and plugins into your Flutter app to enhance its capabilities.

-Remember to review the documentation and examples provided by each package or plugin you choose to use.
-Pay attention to compatibility with different Flutter versions and platforms.
-Happy coding!

 8. **Flutter Persistence and Local Data Storage:**
    - Learn about different techniques for storing and persisting data locally in Flutter apps.
    - Explore options like shared preferences, SQLite databases, or NoSQL databases (e.g., Hive, Moor).